hb0424/Notes/Oracle.md

 Linux Path: $ORACLE_HOME/dbs
 spefic pfile when start up oracle instance: pfile=filepath
-convert PFILE to SPFILE: Create spfile
-ALTER SYSTEM command can modify SPFILE only. and only ALTER SYSTEM command can modify SPFILE.
+convert PFILE to SPFILE: Create spfile conver SPFILE to PFILE: CREATE PFILE ...
+FROM SPFILE ALTER SYSTEM command can modify SPFILE only. and only ALTER SYSTEM command can modify SPFILE.
 #### 查看参数
 SELECT value FROM "GV$PARAMETER" WHERE name = 'db_block_size';